mbeddr/mps-platform-docs/src/doc/docs/reference/reading_list.md

 In the first part, it discusses some general characterizations of DSLs.
 Part two is on language design; you should become proficient in the design concerns discussed there.
 Part three is about language implementation with different tools; you can skip the non-MPS parts, if you want to.
 The MPS-specific explanations are not quite up to date, but the concepts and approaches explained there are still very relevant.

 One recent extension to MPS we use all the time now is grammar cells, a way to more easily build nicely-usable editors for textual notations.
-We strongly suggest to read this paper: http://voelter.de/data/pub/SLE2016-GrammarCells.pdf
+We strongly suggest reading this paper: http://voelter.de/data/pub/SLE2016-GrammarCells.pdf

 Next, you may want to take a look at the MPS books by Fabien Campagne: http://campagnelab.org/publications/our-books/ They are essentially a beginner's guide to language development with MPS.
 Whenever you want to do something specific, then looking at how to do it in those books is a good starting point for deeper discussions with the colleagues.